BofA Securities slashes price target on The Interpublic Group of Companies Inc. [IPG] – find out why.

-The Interpublic Group of Companies Inc. [NYSE: IPG] gained 1.89% on the last trading session, reaching $39.41 price per share at the time.
-The company report on July 6, 2023 at 4:30 PM that Interpublic Schedules Second Quarter 2023 Earnings Release.
+The Interpublic Group of Companies Inc. [NYSE: IPG] surged by $0.59 during the normal trading session on Tuesday and reaching a high of $40.905 during the day while it closed the day at $40.88.
+The company report on July 18, 2023 at 11:30 AM that IPG Mediabrands Launches Unified Retail Media Solution.

+Dedicated Business Unit Unveils World’s Most Expansive Retail Media Network Platform to Address Brand Needs for Advertising in Retail Media.

 Sponsored

+IPG Mediabrands, the media holding company within the Interpublic Group of Companies (NYSE: IPG) today announced the launch of its Unified Retail Media Solution, a dedicated business unit that will enable brands to intelligently manage their investment performance seamlessly across all Retail Media Networks, one of the fastest growing advertising channels.

-The Interpublic Group of Companies Inc. represents 385.80 million in outstanding shares, while the company has a total market value of $15.26 billion with the latest information.
-IPG stock price has been found in the range of $38.77 to $39.47.
+The Interpublic Group of Companies Inc. stock has also gained 5.23% of its value over the past 7 days.
+However, IPG stock has inclined by 7.38% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 13.68% and gained 22.73% year-on date.

-If compared to the average trading volume of 4.81M shares, IPG reached a trading volume of 2528080 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for IPG stock reached $15.82 billion, with 385.80 million shares outstanding and 383.95 million shares in the current float.
+Compared to the average trading volume of 4.79M shares, IPG reached a trading volume of 4738827 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about The Interpublic Group of Companies Inc. [IPG]:
+Here’s what leading stock market gurus have to say about The Interpublic Group of Companies Inc. [IPG]:

 BofA Securities have made an estimate for The Interpublic Group of Companies Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 30, 2023.

-The Interpublic Group of Companies Inc. [IPG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.57.
-With this latest performance, IPG shares dropped by -1.23% in over the last four-week period, additionally plugging by 10.42% over the last 6 months – not to mention a rise of 41.00% in the past year of trading.
+The Interpublic Group of Companies Inc. [IPG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.23.
+With this latest performance, IPG shares gained by 0.71% in over the last four-week period, additionally plugging by 13.68% over the last 6 months – not to mention a rise of 45.90% in the past year of trading.

-The Interpublic Group of Companies Inc. [IPG]: A deeper dive into fundamental analysis
+The Interpublic Group of Companies Inc. [IPG]: An insightful look at the core fundamentals

 Operating Margin for any stock indicates how profitable investing would be, and The Interpublic Group of Companies Inc. [IPG] shares currently have an operating margin of +13.58 and a Gross Margin at +14.37.
 The Interpublic Group of Companies Inc.’s Net Margin is presently recorded at +8.58.